vsch/laravel-translation-manager/readme.md

     In this example the User model implements two attributes: is_admin and is_editor.
 The admin user is allowed to manage translations: import, delete, export, etc., the editor user can only edit existing translations.
 However, both of these users will always log missing translation keys so that any missing translations will be visible to them instead of relying on the missing key lottery settings.

-9. Yandex assisted translations requires setting the `yandex_translator_key` to your Yandex API key in the `config.php` file, it is free.
+9. Yandex assisted translations requires setting the `yandex_translator_key` to your Yandex API key in the `config/laravel-translation-manager.php` file, it is free to get and use.
 See: <https://tech.yandex.com/translate/>

 10. <a id="step10"></a>If you want to override the Translation Manager web interface translations or add another locale you will need to publish the language files to your project by executing: